Skip to content

 Parameters

-Sampled parameters (e.g., from the prior distribution) are typically stored as a matrix (possibly with named rows; see NamedMatrix), where is the dimension of the parameter vector of interest and is the number of sampled parameter vectors.
+Sampled parameters (e.g., from the prior distribution) are often stored as matrices, where is the dimension of the parameter vector of interest and is the number of sampled parameter vectors.
 However, any batchable object (compatible with numobs/getobs) is supported.

 It can sometimes be helpful to wrap the parameters in a user-defined type that also stores expensive intermediate objects needed for simulating data (e.g., Cholesky factors).
 The user-defined type should be a subtype of AbstractParameterSet, whose only requirement is a field θ that stores parameters.